-According to Article 4.3 (b) of the EASA Basic Regulation, a Member State may decide to issue an exemption from the provisions of Regulation (EU) 139/2014 when the aerodrome in question handles no more than 10,000 passengers per year and no more than 850 movements related to cargo operations per year.
-Further details are also found in Art.
-5 of Regulation (EU) 139/2014.
+According to Article 2(7) of Regulation (EU) 2018/1139, a Member State may decide to issue an exemption from the provisions of this regulation and its implementing rules when the aerodrome in question handles no more than 10,000 commercial air transport passengers per year and no more than 850 movements related to cargo operations per year.